 Massachusetts is a no-fault state, so the other driver’s personal injury protection (PIP) insurance will cover their medical bills to a certain point before your responsibilities kick in.

-This state also requires you to carry uninsured motorist insurance to cover medical bills if an uninsured, under-insure, or hit-and-run driver causes a collision with your vehicle and the costs exceed what your PIP can cover.
+This state also requires you to carry uninsured motorist insurance to cover medical bills if an uninsured, under-insured, or hit-and-run driver causes a collision with your vehicle and the costs exceed what your PIP can cover.

 In Massachusetts, your car insurance must include, at a minimum, the following amounts of coverage: